blprentice/mod07_Pewlett_Hackard_Analysis/README.md

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-Pewlett-Hackard is set to lose a truly massive number of experienced employees in the coming years.
+Pewlett Hackard is set to lose a truly massive number of experienced employees in the coming years.
 Combining all
 engineering titles on the retirement list gives us 36,291.
 Compare that to the number of all engineers
 (Senior Engineer, Engineer, and Assistant Engineer) eligible for mentorship: 748.
-Pewlett-Hackard may not need to fill
+The company may not need to fill
 every single engineering postion that will be lost but nonetheless will need to hire thousands - perhaps tens of thousands -
 of new engineers over the next decade.
 The same is largely true for Senior Staff and Staff job titles.
 Remaining job titles
 (Techique Leader, Manager) have much smaller numbers retiring, so we don't anticipate to much of an issue backfilling those